Spirals-Team/bandit-repair-experiments/README.md

-# Bandit Repair Experiments
+# Open-science Experimental Results

-This repository contains the raw results of the execution of [Bandit-repair](https://github.com/Spirals-Team/bandit-repair) on the dataset [NPE-dataset](https://github.com/Spirals-Team/npe-dataset).
+This repository contains the raw results of experiments in the field of runtime repair and failure-oblivious computing.

+* exhaustive exploration of the failure-oblivious search space]
+* bandit-based exploration

 ## Repository architecture
 ```